BrentAIICT/MSSA-SCA/MSSA-SCA-Intro.md

 - **Mics off** unless you have something to say (asking / answering questions, group discussions, etc.)

-## Please Talk about each of these aspects of your life
+## Please talk about each of these aspects of your life

 - How do we pronounce your name correctly - Do you prefer another name or shortened name?
 - What experience have you gained while in the Defence Force?